This article was first published in Manufacturing Today, and the same has been republished here.

 The second step is "Solutioning", where a roadmap is defined and the business case for each initiative evaluated.
 These are then implemented while ensuring that quality requirements of safety, security, reliability and interoperability are met.
 In the last step, 'Operation', the company's running systems are controlled to ensure reliable and smooth operations while minimizing operation and maintenance costs.

-Industry 4.0 is set to change the world and make manufacturing more sustainable while enabling companies to substantially improve their operating efficiency and optimize costs.
+Industry 4.0 is set to change the world and make manufacturing more sustainable while enabling companies to substantially improve their operating efficiency and optimise costs.
+In order to achieve this, industry 4.0 sustainable development goals must be set and implemented by every industrial manufacturer that aims towards increasing industrial proficiency without affecting the environment.
 Above all, companies that embrace Industry 4.0 will stay relevant and be future-ready.